Screening (environmental): Target screening

 Target screening or analysis is useful when looking for a short list of predetermined organic compounds in a sample, while ignoring other compounds that may be present.
 Reference standards that align with the predetermined compounds are available and used to compare attributes such as chromatographic retention time, fragmentation pattern, and isotopic pattern.
 The workflow for target screening requires the optimization of sample extraction, sample clean-up, and instrumentation methods to those predetermined compounds in order to achieve "a specific and accurate measurement."
 Most analytical results will be quantitative in nature, given the narrow focus of screening.

 As such, targeted approaches have traditionally been used in regulatory monitoring schemes.
-The downside, however, is that many hazardous organic compounds are not covered by environmental monitoring regulation and thus not specifically targeted, and the approach is not generally adept for rapid response approaches to providing early warning of contamination events.
+The downside, however, is that many hazardous organic compounds are not covered by environmental monitoring regulation and thus not specifically targeted, and the approach is not generally apt for rapid response approaches to providing early warning of contamination events.

 Suspect screening

 Suspect screening is useful when looking for one or more suspected compounds with known structures in a sample, but reference standards are unavailable or don't exist.
 In this case, user-built databases containing information such as mass accuracy, retention time, isotopic patterns, and other structure information for the suspected compounds are consulted, filtered, and compared against the results of high-resolution mass spectrometry analyses using SRM or full scans.
 The structure of the suspected compounds are then elucidated based on that information, ideally confirmed with authentic reference standards.
 Compared to targeted screening, the initial work performed in suspect screening is largely qualitative, with more quantitative work to potentially follow in a more targeted approach.

 Aside from being able to analyze for more compounds, an additional benefit of this approach is that retrospective analysis, even years later, is enabled without reanalyzing the sample.
 A downside to the suspect approach is the complexity involved, including not only with data analysis (e.g., using in silico fragmentation software) but also carefully developing suspect screening lists and choosing databases.